aabccd021/tiny-cookie-session/README.md

 1. The attacker steals a cookie, and the user never uses the session again (inactive).
 2. The attacker steals a cookie, and somehow (forcefully) logs out the user.

-These cases cannot be mitigated unless the user has some way to prove their identity, as is done with Device Bound Session Credentials (DBSC).
+The only way to prevent these scenarios is to either use Device Bound Session Credentials (DBSC), or to identify attackers from other signals (e.g., IP address, User-Agent, geolocation, etc.).

 #### If the user is inactive after the cookie is stolen

-One thing we can do is to set a short session expiration time (`sessionExpiresIn`).
+There are two possible approaches to mitigate this risk:

-This will limit the window of opportunity for the attacker, but it will also inconvenience users by requiring them to log in more frequently.
+1. Set a short session expiration time (`sessionExpiresIn`).

-A stricter approach is to implement a "Don't remember me" option, which deletes the cookie when the browser is closed.
+2. Implement a "Don't remember me" option.

-This can be done by removing the `Expires` and `Max-Age` attributes from the session cookie.
+The "Don't remember me" feature can be implemented by removing the `Expires` and `Max-Age` attributes from the session cookie.
-In this case, the only way for the attacker to do harm is to steal the last cookie used before closing the browser.
+This way, the only way for the attacker to do harm is to steal the last cookie used before closing the browser.

 #### If the attacker forcefully logs out the user

-One thing we can do is to implement a "Log out other devices" feature.
+There are two possible approaches to mitigate this risk:

-This way, when the user logs in again they can log out all other devices, including the attacker.
+1. Implement a "Log out other devices" feature.

-You can make it even safer by only allowing the user to have one active session at a time, so that logging in again will automatically log out all other devices, including the attacker.
+2. Allow only one active session at a time.

-This requires no manual action (choosing devices to log out), making it safer than the previous approach.
+The "Log out other devices" feature enables the user to log out the attacker session on the next login.
+Allowing only one active session (the latest logged-in session) is safer since it's done all automatically.

 However, none of these approaches prevents the attacker from using the session until the user logs in again.